-Although historians, including Teodoro Agoncillo, claimed that Bonifacio only finished today’s equivalent of Grade 4, the Supremo was anything but illiterate.
+Although Bonifacio only finished today’s equivalent of Grade 4, the Supremo was anything but illiterate.

 Thanks to his father who was a highly-paid tailor at that time, Bonifacio was able to learn how to read and write with the help of a tutor.

-In the book “Rizal’s Teeth, Bonifacio’s Bones” (Looking Back 5), Prof. Ambeth Ocampo revealed that Andres Bonifacio turned out a voracious reader.
-Included in his reading list are History of the French Revolution, The Bible, and Victor Hugo’s Les Miserables among others.
+Historian Ambeth Ocampo revealed that Andres Bonifacio grew up to be a voracious reader.
+Included in his reading list are History of the French Revolution, The Bible, and Victor Hugo’s Les Miserables, among others.

-Gregoria de Jesus, Bonifacio’s wife who was 12 years younger than him, also had her own favorite: the “pinatisang alimango”.
-It is made by cooking blue or mud crabs in fish sauce (patis) to make the aligue extra saucy.
+Gregoria de Jesus, Bonifacio’s wife who was 12 years younger than him, also had her own favorite: the “pinatisang alimango,” made by cooking blue or mud crabs in fish sauce (patis) to make the aligue extra saucy.

 Mention “Andres Bonifacio” and most people, students even, will imagine a man in his early thirties wearing camisa de chino and red shorts.
 However, history reveals that Bonifacio’s only existing photograph is the one in which he wears a coat and tie.

 According to historian Ambeth Ocampo, it is believed that Bonifacio only rented his middle-class attire for the studio portrait.
 Others suggest that the now faded photograph was taken on his wedding day.